 Visiting the coastal cities is a great idea too.
 They are practically deserted and look completely different than in summer.

 Montenegro in February

 The days are getting longer but you can’t tell what time of the day it is.
 Because of the sky, which on a daily basis gets covered with heavy clouds, it is difficult to have a sense of time.
-In the morning, the afternoon or evening is equally gray.
+In the morning, the afternoon, or evening is equally grey.
 Those moments when the sun shows up are perceived as a heavenly gift.

 Mountainous regions still have cold sunny weather with occasional snowfalls which is perfect for skiing.

-If you are not into snow and cold and look only to explore coastal cities, go on a few hikes and see the fjords, February may be a bit tricky.
-I am not saying that you won’t be able to enjoy this time in Montenegro but you definitely have to be ready to stay indoors due to lingering rain.
+If you are not into snow and cold and look only to explore coastal cities, go on a few hikes and see the fjords, February is not the best time to travel, seriously.
+I am not saying that you won’t be able to have a good trip at this time of the year, no. But you definitely have to be ready to stay indoors due to lingering rain.